4GeeksAcademy/master-python-programming-exercises/exercises/27-sequence-of-words/README.md

 ## 📝 Instructions:

-1. Write a function `sequence_of_words`, that accepts a comma separated sequence of words as input (one string).
+1. Write a function `sequence_of_words`, that accepts a comma separated sequence of words as input (a string).

 2. Print the words in a comma-separated sequence after sorting them alphabetically.